 The main output signal is metered and monitored after the output faders and limiters.
-The monitor signal is metered before its level control.

-A pair of limiters may be switched in to the main output - LIM (12) - and linked for stereo operation - LINK (10).
-LEDs (11) indicate when limiting is taking place.
+A pair of limiters may be switched in to the main output - LIM (10) - and linked for stereo operation - LINK (7).
+LEDs (8) indicate when limiting is taking place.
 A choice of fast or slow attack and release times may be made via the two DIL switches on the output printed circuit board.
 When the limiters are being used as a stereo pair, they should have their attack times and release times set identically.
 The factory setting for the DIL switches is SLOW.